hyunurj/Lab-3/README.md

 # My Project Plan (Level 1 Heading)
-Note: This document is written merely as an illustrative example, and does not provide any working guide to an actual project.
+***Not***e: This document is written merely as an illustrative example, and does not provide any working guide to an actual project.

 ### Proposal (Level 3 Heading)